John Bizon

-John Bizon (born September 1, 1951) is an American politician and physician who served as a member of the Michigan Senate for the 19th district.
-Elected in November 2018, he assumed office on January 1, 2019 and served until December 31, 2022.
+John Bizon (born September 1, 1951) was an American politician and physician who served as a member of the Michigan Senate for the 19th district.
+Elected in November 2018, he assumed office on January 1, 2019, and served until December 31, 2022.
+He did not rerun after pleading guilty to assault and battery charges for grabbing/verbally harassing a nurse (allegedly two) treating him with COVID-19 in August 2021.

 Early life and education

-John Bizon was born in Detroit on September 1, 1951 and raised in Allen Park, Michigan.
-He attended St. Frances Cabrini Elementary and was an Altar Boy.
+John Bizon was born in Detroit on September 1, 1951, and raised in Allen Park, Michigan.
+He attended St. Frances Cabrini Elementary and was an altar boy.
 He earned a Bachelor of Science from Michigan State University and a medical degree from Wayne State University School of Medicine.

 Career

 Military service

 After graduating from the Air Force's Flight Surgeon's school, Air Force pilots became Bizon's primary patients.
 His military career included stations in at Lackland Air Force Base, the Upper Peninsula at K-I Sawyer Air Force Base, and the Clark Air Base in the Philippines, where Bizon took care of combat pilots, servicemen and women and civilians during the Vietnam War.
-After leaving South East Asia, Bizon became a lieutenant colonel and ended his Air Force career serving in Michigan at K. I. Sawyer.
+After leaving Southeast Asia, Bizon became a lieutenant colonel and ended his Air Force career serving in Michigan at K. I. Sawyer.